rharper2/Juqst/README.md

 # To install

-This has been developed on Julia 3.0.
+This has been developed on Julia 3.5.
 Currently there are two files that need to be loaded.

+The current workbook which shows a number of examples is the "A stabiliser run through" workbook.
+It is probably worth running that one early.

 Move to the directory containing these files